- Home

 Kanazawa's Kenrokuen is one of Japan's top three gardens, best visited in spring or autumn.

-Japan has many options of visa options depending on your purpose of visit.
-The Tourist Visa allows most nationals to stay visa-free for 90 days. check the Immigration Services Agency (ISA) for specific countries.
+Japan offers various visa options depending on your purpose of visit.
+The Tourist Visa allows most nationals to stay visa-free for 90 days.
+Check the Immigration Services Agency (ISA) for specific countries.
 For longer stays, a Visa Extension is possible for up to 90 more days, with an application fee of ¥4,000 ($27/€25).

 Those looking to work in Japan require a Work Visa, which necessitates a Certificate of Eligibility and takes 1-3 months to process.
 Student Visas are issued for the duration of study and require proof of enrollment.
 As of 2026, biometric data is mandatory for all visa applications, ensuring enhanced security.